 The most widely-used approach to emergent constraint analysis is to find an observable phenomenon that exhibits some relationship to the parameter of interest, and use this as a predictor in a linear regression framework.
-The ordinary least squares (OLS) method has been widely used because of its simplicity, and so we also use it here as a starting point for comparison with alternative statistical methods.
-In the context of constraining climate sensitivity, the parameter of interest (i.e. the ECS) is considered as a predicted variable (Hargreaves et al., 2012; Schmidt et al., 2014; Hargreaves and Annan, 2016).
-This may be written as where S is the climate sensitivity, $\gamma$ and $\delta$ two unknown parameters, $T{\rm tropical}$ the temperature anomaly averaged over the tropical region for the given paleo-time interval, and $\zeta$ the residual term which is drawn from a Gaussian distribution $N(0,\sigma^2)$ and which accounts for deviations from the linear fit.
-When we use this approach, the unknown constants of the linear fit are estimated via ordinary least squares (OLS) using the $(T^i{\rm tropical},S^i)$ pairs representing the model ensemble (here i indexes the models) and then the equation is used to predict the true value of S for the climate system, based on the observed value $T^o{\rm tropical}$ .
-A confidence interval for the predictor variable can be generated by accounting for uncertainties in the fit and in the observed value through a simulation of an ensemble of prediction as was demonstrated by Hargreaves et al. (2012).
+The ordinary least squares (OLS) method has been widely used because of its simplicity, and so we also use it here as a starting point for comparison where S is the climate sensitivity, $\gamma$ and $\delta$ two unknown parameters, $T{\text{tropical}}$ the temperature anomaly averaged over the 95 tropical region for the given paleo-time interval, and $\zeta$ the residual term which is drawn from a Gaussian distribution $N(0, \sigma^2)$ and which accounts for deviations from the linear fit.
+When we use this approach, the unknown constants of the linear fit are estimated via ordinary least squares (OLS) using the $(T{\text{tropical}}^i, S^i)$ pairs representing the model ensemble (here i indexes the models) and then the equation is used to predict the true value of S for the climate system, based on the observed value $T{\text{tropical}}^o$ .
+A confidence interval for the predictor variable can be generated by accounting for uncertainties in the fit and in 100 the observed value through a simulation of an ensemble of prediction as was demonstrated by Hargreaves et al. (2012).
 This procedure makes the assumption that reality satisfies the same regression relationship as the models, i.e. is likely to be at a similar distance from the line as the model points are.